HARRY J. HARLES, AIA (1904-1992)

 Harles was born in New York City to German immigrants.
 After his father died, the Big Brothers organization arranged for Harry and his brother to attend school at the Goodwill Home-Farm-School in Hinckley ME.
 He graduated from high school there in 1923.
 He went back to New York City and worked as a draftsman while attending Columbia University.
 At the urging of friends he went to Georgia Tech in Atlanta for architecture and graduated in 1933.

 After graduation he worked for William Deitrick in Raleigh and also worked in Greensboro.
-In1938he moved to Rocky Mount NC and spent the rest of his life there.
+In 1938 he moved to Rocky Mount NC and spent the rest of his life there.
+He married Ethel Lee Teachey in 1939.
+They had three children: Regina Lee (1941), Terry Lynn (1943), and Harry (1950).
 During World War II he designed barracks and other buildings as a contractor for the Army.
+In 1945, he resumed his practice in Rocky Mount after serving as civilian architect at Fort Bragg.
+In 1955 he opened Thomas, Harles and Shields firm with J. Scott Thomas and Charles Shields.
 He was the senior partner in several firms he created over the years, leaving a legacy of hundreds of buildings and homes in eastern North Carolina including much of Louisburg College.
 He retired in 1979.

-Around 1958 -The Albert Rabil Vacation House at 508 Creekside Drive, Rocky Mount NC.
+Around 1958 - The Albert Rabil Vacation House, 508 Creekside Drive, Rocky Mount NC.
 Destroyed in a 1999 flood.

-Sources include: Friend Norman Chambliss, son Harry Harles, former partner Ryland Edwards, and Jimmy Rabil.
+Sources include: Friend Norman Chambliss; son Harry Harles; former partner Ryland Edwards; Jimmy Rabil.